Medical Misdiagnosis Compensation Claims

 - failure to spot illnesses such as meningitis

-- misinterpreted blood tests or investigative surgery leading to incorrect diagnosis
+- misinterpreted blood tests or investigative surgery leading to an incorrect diagnosis

 - The next step is for us to contact those responsible for your medical negligence to find out if they will accept the blame.
-If they do, our aim is to secure a suitable compensation package to pay for any ongoing medical care or expenses incurred.
+If they accept it, our aim is to secure a suitable compensation package to pay for any ongoing medical care or expenses incurred.

 - The settlement you receive will be based on the details of your case, including evidence gathered from independent medical professionals, who will assess the care you should have received and any care you may need in future.

 - If those responsible don’t accept liability or do not agree with the compensation settlement amount, court proceedings will start.
 We always try to settle out of court, but even when a trial date is set, claims can be settled beforehand.
 If a misdiagnosis claim does go to court, we’ll talk you through every step and make you feel as comfortable as possible with the process.

 - The amount of delayed diagnosis and misdiagnosis compensation awarded will vary depending on the factors of the claim.
 For example, misdiagnosis of cancer compensation may differ in comparison to delayed diagnosis of diabetes.

 - The amount you will be awarded may depend on the severity of the illness, how long it took to get a correct diagnosis, and whether there are any long-term effects of what has happened.
 Together, we can assess the unique circumstances of your case and calculate the potential average payout of your misdiagnosis claim.